xuxingc/xuxingc.github.io/_pages/about.md

 Hi!
 Currently I'm a first year Ph.D. student in Graduate Group in Applied Mathematics in UC Davis.
 My research interests include combinatorics, optimization, scientific computing, and their applications in computer science.

-I'm always actively seeking for potential collaborators.
-If you're interested in working with me, feel free to send me emails!

 My email address is xuxing at math.ucdavis.edu.